Nursing Home Malpractice Attorneys Serving Millersville, Maryland

-In the United States today, there are over thirty six million people above the age of 65.
-According to recent statistics, many will need some form of assisted living, whether it is a nursing home, assisted living facility or other elderly facility.
+In the United States today, there are over thirty-six million people above the age of 65.
+According to recent statistics, many will need some form of assisted living, whether it is a nursing home, assisted living facility, or other elderly facilities.
 Due to the fact that long-term care for the elderly is typically extremely expensive (well over $5,000 per month in many jurisdictions), the vast majority of residents go through most, if not all, of their assets in a matter of months and then become eligible for federal Medicaid benefits.
 Indeed, the cost of over 90% of nursing home residents is paid by Medicaid.
 As such, almost all nursing home facilities receive Medicaid funds.

 According to the best available estimates, between 1 and 2 million Americans age 65 or older have been abused in some way or another.
 Nursing home residents have patient rights and certain protections under the law.
 Pursuant to 42 U.S.C.A.
 1396r(c)(1)(B)(i), the nursing home must list and give all new residents a copy of these rights.
 Resident rights include but are not limited to:

 Respect: You have the right to be cared for in such a manner as to enhance your quality of life.
 42 U.S.C.A.
 1396r(b)(1)(A).